imiraoui/ConcertTicketAnalysis/README.md

 ## 3. Finding the Best Model <a name="model"></a>

 We aimed at optimizing the ability of our model to correctly predict that a concert would sell out.
-In that regard, we focused on maximizing **Precision** that is defined as:
+We created a "sold-out" variable and encoded it 1 if the concert was sold out and 0 if not.
+As we aimed to accurately predict concerts that would sell out, we focused on maximizing **Precision**, which is defined as:
 ![Precision Latex](https://latex.codecogs.com/svg.latex?Precision=\frac{TruePositive}{TruePositive+FalsePositive})

-Each model will predict a probability for a given concert to be soldout.
-We'll then consider that this concert will be soldout if the probability is larger than a given threshold.
-Then, for each model we process the accuracy, the precision, the true positive rate and the false positive rate on the test set for all thresholds between 0 and 1.
-Of course, we use bootstrap in order to know the 95% confidence interval.
+To assess a model performance, we measure and bootstrap its precision for various threshold levels.

-We started by using a basic model, the logistic regression.
-We found the following results:
+We started by using a relatively simple model: Logistic Regression.
+Given the relative class imbalance, we also used SMOTE on our dataset so as to oversample the minority group and improve performance.
+We had the following results:

 ![Logistic Regression Results](assets/img/logregres.png)

-The results are pretty bad, even if the confidence interval is pretty good.
+These initial resultls however were insufficient to provide any actionable insights on upcoming concerts so we started implementing more complex models.

-We later attempted to improve our results by leveraging a Random Forest.
+To improve our results, we used a Random Forest:

 **ADD RESULTS RF**